 What does Cortagen actually do?

 Cortagen (Ala-Glu-Asp-Pro) is a synthetic tetrapeptide derived from bovine cerebral cortex research.
-It works as an epigenetic regulator: the peptide penetrates cell and nuclear membranes and binds to specific DNA promoter regions in cortical neurons, restoring gene expression patterns associated with younger cells.
+It appears to work on gene switching rather than on a receptor: the peptide gets inside the cell and the nucleus and binds the stretches of DNA sitting in front of genes in brain cells, shifting which genes are switched on.
 Preclinical research from Khavinson's group shows neuroprotective effects and peripheral nerve fiber regeneration.
 There are no independent Western randomized controlled trials for Cortagen specifically.

 Is Cortagen a thymus peptide?